 Activities shall be restricted for a reasonable duration.
 Usually, the duration is based on the validity of the business interest.
 For example, if the employee is restricted from soliciting existing clients, the duration could be based on the period required for a new employee to establish rapport with existing clients.
 Nonetheless, we find that durations beyond one year are unlikely to be enforceable.

 Geographic scope of restrictions

-For employees, it is important to note that the court may uphold parts of the PTR clause, whilst other parts can be deemed as unreasonable.
+It is important to note that the court may uphold parts of the PTR clause.
+Whilst other parts can be deemed as unreasonable.
 This ‘blue pencil test’ permits employers to enforce reasonable restrictions and cross out the unreasonable restrictions without further modifications.

-If you are looking to discuss more about employment law in Hong Kong SAR , please contact Horizons at email@example.com, and our Partner in charge will be in touch.
+If you are looking to discuss more on Post-termination Restrictions, please contact Horizons at email@example.com, and our Managing Partner, APAC, Roberto Gilardino in charge will be in touch.